2ndQuadrant/pglogical/README.md

 pglogical is new technology utilising the latest in-core features, so we have these version restrictions:
 * Provider & subscriber nodes must run PostgreSQL 9.4+
 * PostgreSQL 9.5+ is required for replication origin filtering and conflict detection
-* Additionaly, subscriber can be Postgres-XL 9.5+
+* Additionally, subscriber can be Postgres-XL 9.5+

 Use cases supported are:
 * Upgrades between major versions (given the above restrictions)